Twisting in Hamiltonian Flows and Perfect Fluids: Abstract

 \section{Abstract}

-We establish a number of results that reveal a form of irreversibility (distinguishing arbitrarily long from finite time) in 2d Euler flows, by virtue of twisting of the particle trajectory map.
-Our main observation is that twisting in Hamiltonian flows on annular domains, which can be quantified by the differential winding of particles around the center of the annulus, is stable to perturbations.
-In fact, it is possible to prove the stability of the whole of the lifted dynamics to non-autonomous perturbations (though single particle paths are generically unstable).
-These all-time stability facts are used to establish a number of results related to the long-time behavior of inviscid fluid flows.
-In particular, we show that nearby general stable steady states (i) all Euler flows exhibit indefinite twisting and hence ``age", (ii) vorticity generically becomes filamented and exhibits wandering in $L^\infty$.
-We also give examples of infinite time gradient growth for smooth solutions to the SQG equation and of smooth vortex patch solutions to the Euler equation that entangle and develop unbounded perimeter in infinite time.
+We introduce a notion of stability for non-autonomous Hamiltonian flows on two-dimensional annular surfaces.
+This notion of stability is designed to capture the sustained twisting of particle trajectories.
+The main Theorem is applied to establish a number of results that reveal a form of irreversibility in the Euler equations governing the motion of an incompressible and inviscid fluid.
+In particular, we show that nearby general stable steady states (i) all fluid flows exhibit indefinite twisting (ii) vorticity generically exhibits gradient growth and wandering.
+We also give examples of infinite time gradient growth for smooth solutions to the SQG equation and of smooth vortex patches that entangle and develop unbounded perimeter in infinite time.